Neale Yardley has personal profiles on the Facebook and Twitter social media sites and you can access these via the links below.

-Business profiles also exist for Bet Selector and you can access these by clicking the Facebook, Twitter and Google+ logos on the left of this page (just below the main menu).
+Business profiles also exist for Bet Selector and you can access these by clicking the Facebook and Twitter logos on the left of this page (just below the main menu).

 Neale Yardley grew up in Adelaide and his background is in computer programming which he first studied at Adelaide University in the late 70s.
 Neale moved to Canberra in the early 80s and started going to the local Canberra and Queanbeyan races (there wasn't much else to do in Canberra on the weekends).
 Being a keen reader it was not long before Neale came across copies of Don Scott's books The Winning Way and Winning More in a local bookstore and the ideas from these books helped him develop his Price Predictor handicapping software.

-Initially Neale used his Price Predictor program for his own use on local races each Saturday but realising there was very little else like it on the market, he started selling it in April 1987 using the business name Capital Information Services (then registered in the ACT).
+Initially Neale used his Price Predictor program for his own use on local races each Saturday but realising there was very little else like it on the market, he started selling it in April 1987.
 Neale advertised his program for sale in racing papers like the Sportsman and it wasn't long before Punters Choice reviewed it as "the first really good computerised weight handicapping method" later in 1987.

-In the early 90s Neale Yardley wrote a series of articles for popular punting magazine Practical Punting Monthly on how to use computers for horse racing.
-Then in the mid 90s Neale moved to the coastal village of Kingscliff on the far north coast of New South Wales.
+In the mid 90s Neale moved to the coastal village of Kingscliff on the far north coast of New South Wales.
 In more recent years as Neale kept adding new modules to Price Predictor, he changed the program's name to Bet Selector and established the additional business name Bet Selector to better reflect the broader nature of the software.
-He also did a deal with form provider Bestform whereby anyone taking out a $55 a month form download subscription for Bet Selector would be eligible for a free copy of his Bet Selector Gold program (normally $450) thus providing them the opportunity to try out the popular System Selector module at minimal cost.

 By providing a product that meets your needs, by regularly updating it and by listening to your feedback Neale believes he can be of much better service to you than some fly by nighter who takes your money and then forgets you.
 His mission is to concentrate on product development and customer satisfaction.
 The business customer relationship becomes a win-win situation as indeed it should be.